More case studies with European sections

-Gallieni High School: sustainable construction with steel at its best
+Gallieni High School: A sustainable construction with steel at its best

-Flattened seven years ago by the explosion of the AZF chemical works, the former Gallieni high school was completely rebuilt and re-opened to students at the start of the 2008 school year.
+Flattened seven years ago by an explosion at the AZF chemical works, the former Gallieni High School was completely rebuilt and re-opened to students at the start of the 2008 school year.
 An outstanding achievement not only for its size but also for its symbolism, this project adopted a sustainable construction approach from the outset.
-The advantages of steel present in the structure, the floors and the roof have solved many technical, environmental and aesthetic issues faced by the project.
+The advantages of steel present in the structure, the floors, and the roof have solved many technical, environmental, and aesthetic issues faced by the project.

 The advantages of steel

-Extensively restored, the Gallieni high school in Toulouse offers a fine example of steel architecture, in an industrial philosophy, designed in accordance with an environmental approach.
+Extensively restored, Gallieni High School in Toulouse offers a fine example of steel architecture, in an industrial philosophy, designed in accordance with an environmental approach.

 Steel was chosen as the main construction material for the following reasons:

 - Large spans and ease of use